El Cajon, California: Annual events

 On a Saturday in May, the city celebrates its diversity with a free family-friendly event called "America on Main Street".
 The festival replaces a previous city-sponsored event called the International Friendship Festival, which ran from 1991 to 2003.
 Both festivals highlight the city's identity as a "mini-United Nations", with 30% of its population being immigrants from Iraq, Somalia, Syria, Turkey, and other countries.

 El Cajon's annual Mother Goose Parade has been held on the Sunday before Thanksgiving every year since 1946.
 Organizers claim it is the largest parade in San Diego County.
 It features more than 100 entries, including "motorized floats, marching bands and drill units, equestrians, clowns, performing artists, giant helium balloons, specialty vehicles, and Santa Claus."

 Visitor attractions

 Visitor attractions in and around El Cajon include the Water Conservation Garden and Butterfly Garden at Cuyamaca College, Sycuan Casino, Summers Past Farms, and the Parkway Plaza Mall.

+Downtown El Cajon includes The Magnolia, a City-owned entertainment venue in partnership with Live Nation Entertainment, St. Madeleine Sophie's Center and Garden that serves adults with intellectual and developmental disabilities, and the Olaf Weighost Museum and Western Heritage Center which features items from the 40 years that Olaf Wieghorst lived in El Cajon.